The Protect Young Eyes team is confused.

 Most of what parents hate about technology is our fault.
 Too many screens.
 Too many accounts.
 Too busy to notice.
 Too tired to say no. Too many principals cleaning up messes that started at home.
 And, then too many parents complaining that the principals aren’t doing enough.

-- This isn’t an iPhone problem (although Apple could give us more parental controls).
+- This isn’t just an iPhone problem (although Apple create safer devices).

 - What we have is primarily a parenting problem. #waitingisloving